lamson-dev/lamson.dev/src/content/blog/hello-world.md

 description: a quick first blog post telling everyone that I'm cool 😎
 ---

-Hey there, cool cats (and kittens, if you're into that)!
+Hey there, cool cats!
 Welcome to my little corner of the internet – the space where I attempt to be as cool as a cucumber in a freezer.
 I figured it was high time to jump on the blogging bandwagon and share a glimpse into the riveting world of yours truly.

 So, why should you stick around and follow my digital escapades?
 Well, for starters, I've been honing my coolness since the days of dial-up internet and butterfly hair clips.
 I've got a black belt in Netflix binge-watching, can make a mean cup of coffee, and have a talent for finding the perfect GIF for any occasion.